 The Line-Up (with personal commentary on each member):

 Chris Cornell - Lead Vocals and Rhythm Guitar; Drums very early on: Chris Cornell is one of the greatest vocalists ever.
 He possesses a huge range, amazing emotion, great versatility and unbelievable power.
 He is an excellent lyricist with mastery of the metaphor, and one of the greatest rock songwriters ever.
-The mastermind behind most of Soundgarden's songwriting (although Soundgarden has a lot more input from the other members than most people realize), his amazing and intricate songwriting on Superunknown make it the most complex album in their discography and very easily the best album of the 90s.
+The mastermind behind most of Soundgarden's songwriting (although Soundgarden has a lot more input from the other members than most people realize), his amazing and intricate songwriting on Superunknown make it the most complex album in their discography and very easily the best album of the 1990s.
+Sadly, Chris Cornell died by suicide May 18, 2017 after a concert in Detroit.

 Kim Thayil - Lead Guitar: Kim Thayil isn't an over the top guitarist with supreme technical skill and jaw dropping solos, but he remains a very good player and my personal favorite member of the band.
 His early Soundgarden writing (he wrote almost all of the first SG tunes), while not as complex as Cornell's songwriting, is full of great riffing and creative solos.
 He also wrote several later songs which are all great, like 'Limo Wreck', 'Never the Machine Forever', 'Superunknown' and 'Kickstand'.
 Some of his solos ('Tighter & Tighter', 'Like Suicide', 'Spoonman') are unrecognized classics.
 Not to mention he's possibly the coolest looking guitarist ever!